-For those regions where the virus has spread, BDP has activated its Business Continuity Plan in a manner proportionate to and consistent with the relevant government directions/advisories that have been issued in affected locations.
+For those regions where the virus is actively spreading, BDP has activated its Business Continuity Plan in a manner proportionate to and consistent with the relevant government directions/advisories that have been issued in affected locations.

 In situations like this, the safety of our BDP employees is first and foremost, our top priority.
 Our Business Continuity Team has deployed various preventative measures to ensure and maintain the safety of BDP employees while mitigating any disruptions to our customers.